Our story starts in the early 2000s, when Scott Bechtel (our “Mayor”) saw a missing link in the sign industry.

 Each person who has been hired to work at Car Wrap City has a unique connection to the heart of this business – each employee fit the need of the company at exactly the right time, even fans of CWC on social media that moved cross-country and accross the world to work with us.
 From Russia, Egypt, Great Britain, Mexico, Brazil, and even Vietnam.
 We all have different talents and interests, making Car Wrap City a very diverse city, but we all share a common passion for providing quality wraps and a commitment to driving the industry upward.

 Another way of doing that was to partner with his friend Justin Pate, to create the Wrap Institute.
-Scott always respected Justin's approach to installing vinyl, for Justin it is always important to not over work the material, but get to understand it and increase your quality ten fold.
-The Wrap Instititute has become the largest neutral wrap training plateform in the world.
-It's in 9 languages, and all but 6 countries.
+Scott always respected Justin's approach to installing vinyl, for Justin it is always important to not overwork the material, but get to understand it and increase your quality ten fold.
+The Wrap Instititute has become the largest neutral wrap training platform in the world.
+It's in 9 languages, and 75 countries.
 Even though Scott is in the business, he feels it's better for him to compete in an industry with better installers, making it an apples to apples commitment, benifiting the comsumer in the long run.

 More about what we offer and links to important wrap knowledge: